Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Splitting the Training and Testing Dataset.md

 ```

 Now is the time to split  the data out. `train_test_split()` method returns a tuple with 4 elements.
 We need to declare 4 variables to catch it.
-This accepts some parameters, first is the features, next is the target, then the test_size that will indicate the ratio of the number of test variable over total length of features, and random state that is entirely optional.
+This accepts some parameters, first is the features, next is the [[Target]], then the test_size that will indicate the ratio of the number of test variable over total length of features, and random state that is entirely optional.

 ```
 from sklearn.model_selection import train_test_split